hemanta212/blogger-cli/docs/meta.md

 4. [Conversion of meta](#Conversion-of-meta)

 ## Syntax for meta
-The default syntax for writing meta is like of html comment ie.
+The default syntax for writing meta is like that of html comment ie.
 ```
 <!--
 key: value
 -->
 ```
+It is choosen because it is hidden while rendering by default.
 However, this is not forced.
 You can change the syntax easily by
 ```
 blogger config -b <blogname> meta_format "/* */"